 You only get a notification when your Fitbit detects that your heart rate went above or below your heart rate threshold when you’ve been inactive for at least 10 minutes.

-- Then, tap Open and tap the notification in the Fitbit app to learn more on your paired phone.
+2. Then, tap Open and tap the notification in the Fitbit app to learn more on your paired phone.
+Fitbit open a high or low rate notification

-After receiving a high or low heart rate notification, it’s always a good idea to let your doctor know.
+After receiving a high or low heart rate notification, informing your doctor’s always a good idea.
 Remember that your Fitbit is not a substitute for medical care!

 Getting heart rate notifications while exercising?